 - being well organized and easy to navigate

-- having a positive, respectful, and inviting tone
+- being written in a positive, respectful, and inviting way

 - directly addressing the student as a competent, engaged learner

 - indicating a learning environment that fosters positive motivation

 - clearly communicating high expectations and projecting confidence that students can meet them through hard work (given a level playing field)

 In an online course, it is also important to define expectations and responsibilities upfront and in a positive, encouraging manner.
 Making sure participation expectations, as well as other expectations such as writing quality, citation format, etc., are detailed in the syllabus is helpful to both your students and to you as the semester progresses.